 Simple blogs load faster in web browsers than “busy” blogs, and fast page load times are essential for both good search engine rankings and the visitor’s user experience.

-As mentioned in this post, Google and the other major search engines now take page load times into account when ranking web pages in their search results.
+Google and the other major search engines now take page load times into account when ranking web pages in their search results.
 That means all other things being equal, the page (or blog post) that loads the fastest will rank the highest on search results pages.

 And relative rankings make a huge difference in the amount of traffic a given post will receive from the search engines.
 In fact, if your post isn’t listed in the first few results it will receive just a tiny fraction of the amount of traffic received by the pages listed above it.